-All speakers must be invited with the school principal's approval.
+All speakers invited must have the school principal's approval.
 If the subject is controversial the principal may also decide to engage speakers for both sides of the issue(s).
 In no instance shall a speaker who is known to advocate unconstitutional or illegal acts or procedures be permitted to address the students.
-Parents will be given the option to remove their student from certain discussions, and an alternative assignment will be given if the speaker is to address a classroom.
+Parents or guardians will be given the option to remove their student from certain discussions, and an alternative assignment will be given if the speaker is to address a classroom.